4th Brigade (Australia): 21st century

 Monash University Regiment (MonUR) and the 2nd/10th Medium Regiment, which had previously been assigned to the brigade, were removed from the Australian Army's Order of Battle in 2012.
 The Officer Cadet Company of MUR was renamed Monash University Company, and the artillery was amalgamated with 5/6 RVR as the 2nd/10th Light Battery, employing mortars rather than field artillery.
 The 4th Combat Engineer Regiment (4 CER) was removed from the Australian Army Order of Battle in 2013.
 4 CER and 22nd Construction Regiment (22 Const Regt) were amalgamated in 2013 to form the 22nd Engineer Regiment (22 ER).
 Melbourne University Regiment was previously assigned to the brigade, but was transferred to the 8th Brigade when it was converted into a training formation in 2017–2018.

 Since 2001, the brigade has contributed personnel to deployments in Iraq, Afghanistan, East Timor and the Solomon Islands.
 It has also supported Australia's commitment to Rifle Company Butterworth.
 Within Australia, the brigade provided engineer and logistic support during the 2003 Alpine Bushfires, the 2006 Gippsland Fires, as well as support to the community during the 2009 Victorian bushfires and the 2011 floods and 2012 floods.
 The brigade also supported relief efforts during the 2019–20 Australian bushfire season.

 Under Plan Beersheba the 4th Brigade is paired with the reserve 9th Brigade to reinforce the regular 1st Brigade.
 In the event of the 1st Brigade being deployed, the two reserve brigades are tasked with generating a battalion-sized battle group, designated "Battlegroup Jacka".

-Current structure and recent operations
+Organisation

-Currently, the 4th Brigade is headquartered at Simpson Barracks in Melbourne.
+As of 2023 the 4th Brigade is headquartered at Simpson Barracks in Melbourne.
 It consists of about 2,400 personnel, who are based in a number of locations in Melbourne and regional Victoria.
 The brigade currently consists of the following units: